Opiates Detox And Treatment In Alberta

 How are opioids impacting Alberta?

 Since 2015, there has been an increase in opioid-related deaths throughout the province of Alberta, and many of these deaths have been related to such drugs as fentanyl or carfentanil.
-In 2016, the Chief Medical Officer of Health began in implement an urgent opioid response to help address the overdose deaths caused by opioids.
+In 2016, the Chief Medical Officer of Health began in to implement an urgent opioid response to help address the overdose deaths caused by opioids.
 Within the first 32 weeks of 2018, there were over 420 opioid-related deaths, which was a significant increase from the initial 32 weeks of 2017.
-For example, in 2018, there has been an average of almost two deaths per day cause by opioids such as fentanyl.
+For example, in 2018, there has been an average of almost two deaths per day caused by opioids such as fentanyl.
 Other commonly misused and abused opioids include codeine, oxycodone, methadone, and hydromorphone.
 The province of Alberta has been battling this problem for a few years now, and within the public sector, the province is working to implement more treatment options and preventative services for opioid addicts.
-The opioid epidemic is impacting Albertans across the province, and each year there does seem to be an increase with the amount of deaths happening because of opioids.
-Cities in Alberta such as Edmonton, Calgary, Grande Prairie, Fort McMurray, Red Deer, Medicine Hat and Lethbridge have accounted for the largest percentage of opioid-related deaths.
+The opioid epidemic is impacting Albertans across the province, and each year there does seem to be an increase with the number of deaths happening because of opioids.
+Cities in Alberta such as Edmonton, Calgary, Grande Prairie, Fort McMurray, Red Deer, Medicine Hat, and Lethbridge have accounted for the largest percentage of opioid-related deaths.
 Fentanyl is linked to most of these deaths in the province, and over 40% of the people who died in 2017 sought out medical treatment for substance abuse, pain management, or mental health treatment roughly one month prior to their death.
 Many opioid overdose deaths that happen in Alberta are caused by prescription pain medications, and this does account for over 20% of the deaths, and over 60% were dispensed opioids through a community pharmacy.
 Drug Rehab Services can help people in Alberta find the proper opioid treatment programs, whether this is some type of withdrawal management, detox, or inpatient or outpatient drug rehabilitation.

 Treatment for Opioid Addiction in Alberta

 Opioids are a type of pain medication, that is prescribed to treat varying levels of pain, and over the years, there have been many different types made.
-Opioids can be made from the poppy plant, but pain medication is synthesized in a lab, and prescribed to treat pain.
-However, throughout Alberta, opioids can be purchased illegally, and is the cause of countless addictions and overdose deaths within the province.
+Opioids can be made from the poppy plant, but pain medication is synthesized in a lab and prescribed to treat pain.
+However, throughout Alberta, opioids can be purchased illegally and are the cause of countless addictions and overdose deaths within the province.
 Many of the opioid addicts in Alberta become dependent on these drugs through a prescription, and because of long-term use, they become dependent.
 The illegal use of opioids will lead to a serious physical and psychological addiction that will require in-depth treatment.
 Within Alberta's opioid addicts can access various withdrawal management programs and medical detox services.
 Drug Rehab Services can help opioid addicts in the province locate the best possible treatment options.
 Many opioid addicts in the province utilize medications such as suboxone or methadone, but this may not always be the best long-term fix for every opioid addict.
 Both inpatient and outpatient substance abuse treatment services in Alberta can help treat opioid addiction.
 Opioid addiction is difficult to treat because of the physical and psychological addiction it creates, and this one reason why opioid addicts in Alberta struggle with becoming sober.
-When looking for treatment programs in the province, it is important to find a facility that will treat all aspects of the opioid addiction.
+When looking for treatment programs in the province, it is important to find a facility that will treat all aspects of opioid addiction.